Casco Viejo & the Cathedral

 After this, we did move on to desserts.

-Even though I mention a couple small flubs, let me be clear that overall was fantastic experience.
+Even though I mention a couple small flubs, let me be clear that overall it was a fantastic experience.

 Each course was an enchantment of flavors, colors, and textures.